-- 403. LITERATURE OF THE FRANCOPHONE WORLD, 3 cr.
+- 403. LITERATURE OF THE FRANCOPHONE WORLD.
+3 cr.
 Maximum, 6 cr.
 An in-depth analysis of the work of writers from the Francophone world.
 Prerequisite: 202 or 205. - 404.
 SEMINAR IN FRENCH LITERATURE.
 3 cr.
-Maximum.
-6 cr.
+Maximum, 6 cr.
 An in-depth analysis of a literary movement or writers of French literature.
-Prerequisite: 202 Or 205 or the equivalent. - 415.
+Prerequisite: 202 0r 205 or the equivalent. - 415.
 ADVANCED LANGUAGE DEVELOPMENT.
 3-12 cr.
 Advanced language instruction with emphasis on French grammar and civilization including French history, history of art, cinema, geography, and literature.
 All classes are taught in French.
-Prerequisite: 205 or permission of the department head. - 473.
-APPLIED LINGUISTICS.
-3 cr.
-The application of linguistic theory to the teaching of language.
-Prerequisite: 202 or equivalent.
-(Same as Spanish 473.) - 474.
+Prerequisite: 205 or permission of the department head. - 474.
 SECOND LANGUAGE ACQUISITION.
 3 cr.
-The application of second language acquisition theory in the classroom.
-Prerequisite: French 473.
+The application of second language acquisition theory in the classroom. - 475.
+LANGUAGE, CULTURE, & CLASSROOM.
+3 cr.
+The application of second language acquisition theory in the elementary or secondary classroom (same as Spanish 475).
+Prerequisite: French 474.

 - 501. LINGUISTICS-PROBLEMS IN PHONOLOGY AND MORPHOLOGY.
 3 cr.
 Phonological and morphological structure of modern French.
 Special reference to morphophonemic processes.
 Prerequisite: 312 or equivalent or permission of department head. - 502.
 LINGUISTICS-PROBLEMS IN GRAMMAR AND SYNTAX.
 3 cr.
 Syntactic and semantic structure of modern standard French.
-Special reference to: native language transference and interference, competence and performance, and style. - 525-526.
-APPLIED LINGUISTICS.
-3 cr. each.
-The structure of the French language and its application in the classroom.
-Prerequisite: 202 or 205.
-(Same as Spanish 473.)
+Special reference to: native language transference and interference, competence and performance, and style.